-In British Columbia, electric vehicle drivers can get a sticker that allows them to use our HOV lanes, even if there's only one person in the car.
-Increasingly, there are also public parking stalls reserved for EV vehicles (bonus: parking right at IKEA’s entrance!).
+Other perks include the ability for EV drivers in B.C. to get a sticker that allows them to use our HOV lanes, even if there's only one person in the car.
+Plus, there are also public parking stalls reserved for EV vehicles (bonus: parking right at IKEA’s entrance!).

 Fast charger network essentials

 We’ve put together our most common FAQs in our fast charging support guide.
 From what you need to know before you go to a charging station, to what to do at the fast charging station, we have you covered.